johnwesleyquintero/scalesmart/README.md

 The platform is designed to be an ever-expanding ecosystem, with potential for more "WesIntegrations" in the future.

+This project is part of a general improvements plan focused on enhancing documentation for easier onboarding and maintenance.

 ## Project Structure

 Key directories and their purposes: